 ✔ The pigs live outdoors where they can truffle and play.

-✔ Sows raise their piglets in individual straw-filled huts and have room to roam, can wallow in mud and socialize with each other.
+✔ Sows raise their piglets in individual straw-filled huts and have room to roam, can wallow in mud, and socialize with each other.
+Absolutely no gestation crates.

-✔ Gooralie pigs are fed a natural, nutritiously balanced diet free of chemical residue, antibiotics, and growth hormones.
+✔ Pigs are fed a natural, nutritiously balanced diet free of chemical residue, antibiotics, and growth hormones.
+All feed is free of GMOs.

 ✔ Of course, the animals do not undergo painful teeth clipping and tail docking and are free of nose rings.